ibm-cloud-docs/vpc/block_storage_is_manage.md

 4. Select a volume to see its read or write metrics.
 Figure 1 shows this view.

 ![Figure showing volume metrics.](/images/volume-read-write-metrics.png "Figure showing volume read/write metrics."){: caption="Figure 1.
 Read/write metrics for block storage volumes." caption-side="bottom"}

+## Volume performance when restoring from a snapshot
+{: #block-vol-restore-snap}

+Boot and data volume performance is initially degraded when restoring from a snapshot.
+During the restoration, your data is copied from IBM COS to Block Storage for VPC.
+After the restoration process has completed, you should realize full IOPS on your new volume.

+Restoring a boot volume from a "bootable" snapshot and then using it to provision a new instance will exhibit slower performance because restored boot volume is not yet fully hydrated (that is, fully provisioned).
+Performance will be slower than creating an instance from a regular boot volume.

 ## Block storage volume status
 {: #status}